Good morning, and thanks for visiting Midnightdrummer.com today!

 High-end in-ear monitors come with adequate noise isolation.
 Noise isolation means that you don't hear much (if anything) of what's going on outside.

 That's really important because you only want to listen to what's important:

-A comfortable fit can be achieved by interchangeable ear tips, which fit your ear canal.
+A comfortable fit can be achieved by replaceable ear tips, which fit your ear canal.
 So a professional in-ear monitor comes with several ear tips to choose from and to ensure a secure fit.
-It should also allow choosing between foam tips and silicone ear tips.
+It should also allow picking between foam tips and silicone ear tips.

 Interchangeable spare parts

 A professional in-ear monitor system does not only convince in terms of sound quality, frequency response or design.
-Most importantly all spare parts need to be replaceable to avoid total loss in case one component is lost or damaged.
+Most importantly, all spare parts need to be replaceable to avoid total loss in case one component gets lost or damaged.

 Of course, you want to change the ear tips now and then when cleaning doesn't work anymore.